• Skip to main content

 The easiest countries for remote workers and freelancers to move to

-A job that allows you to work from home opens doors.
+A job offer or career that allows you to work from home opens doors.
 In general, you need to show that you have enough money to support yourself while you are living abroad.
 Remote work moved front and center during the COVID-19 pandemic, and remote work visas have become popular.

 Some of our favorites are: